Mortgage Insurers are Strong Counterparties, New Capital Standards Further Enhance Reliability

 MI Capital Is Strong

 Most mortgage insurers now must hold capital assets over 7 percent, compared to the 2 percent capital standard at FHA.
-While each GSE had capital buffers of roughly $1.8 billion, according to the terms of the senior preferred stock purchase agreements with Treasury, by 2018, the GSEs are required to be at 0 percent capital under conservatorship.
+While each GSE has a capital buffer of $600 million in 2017, according to the terms of the senior preferred stock purchase agreement with Treasury, by 2018, the GSEs are required to be at 0 percent capital under conservatorship.

 The MI industry is backed by private capital, which stands ready to take on first loss mortgage credit risk ahead of the taxpayer.
 In contrast, the GSEs are government-controlled entities that expose taxpayers to losses from mortgage credit risk.